Topological characterization of canonical Thurston obstructions: Introduction

 \section{Introduction}

 Thurston's characterization theorem for branched self-covers of the topological 2-shpere $\Sphere$ \cite{DH} gives a pure topological criterion whether a branched cover $f$ can be geometrized, i.e. if the topological sphere admits an invariant (in an appropriate sense) with respect to $f$ conformal structure.
-The theorem states that the latter is not possible only if there exists a Thurston obstruction for $f$ which is a collection of simple closed curves on $\Sphere$.
+The theorem states that the latter is not possible only if there exists a Thurston obstruction for $f$ which is a collection of simple closed curves on $\Sphere$ subject to certain conditions.

-Pilgrim refined the proof of Thurston's theorem \cite{P} by introducing a notion of canonical Thurston obstructions and showing that a branched cover $f$ with hyperbolic orbifold is obstructed if and only if the canonical obstruction of $f$ is not empty.
+Pilgrim refined the proof of Thurston's theorem \cite{P} by introducing a notion of canonical Thurston obstructions and showing that a branched cover $f$ with hyperbolic orbifold is obstructed if and only if the canonical obstruction $\Gamma_f$ of $f$ is not empty.
 Cutting the initial branched cover $f$ into pieces along the curves of the canonical obstruction, Pilgrim deduces Canonical Decomposition Theorem \cite{P1} for branched covers.
 Canonical geometrization of an obstructed branched cover can now be constructed by geometrizing each piece in the canonical decomposition.

-In the recent work of Bonnot, Braverman, Yampolsky \cite{BBY}, the authors show that there exists an algorithm that can find geometrization of an unobstructed branched cover (or prove that the cover is obstructed).
-However, the question of algorithmically geometrizing arbitrary branched covers remains open.
-The first step was made in \cite{S11} where the author proved Pilgrim's conjecture from \cite{P1}.
-We generalize the statement of Pilgrim's conjecture for all Thurston maps (also with parabolic orbifolds) and give a new prove to this conjecture (see Theorem~\ref{thm:KevinConjecture2}).

 It is straightforward that any curve $\gamma \in \Gamma_f$ does not intersect any other curve of any other obstruction.
 The converse, however, turns out to be false (but almost true).
 It is also immediate to see that if a minimal obstruction has the leading eigenvalue strictly greater than one, then it is a subset of the canonical obstruction.
+These, however, were the only two known topological properties of canonical obstructions.
 In this article, we study further properties of canonical obstructions, using the techniques developed in \cite{S11}, and give their complete topological description (see Theorem~\ref{thm:main}).